 Lane remained hospitalized for nearly two months before passing.

 This incident was the first and only school shooting between a student and a teacher in Suffolk County and Frampton became the first child to be tried as an adult.
-He was sentenced to thirty years to life, but the sentence was commuted to life on parole.
+He was sentenced to thirty years to life.
+However because of new State legislative Chapter Laws he was re-sentenced to life on parole in 1976.

 (“He stated his chief ambition was to be number one man on the FBI most wanted criminal list.”
 Dr. Wilkins, Central Islip State Hospital)